openvswitch/ovs/Documentation/internals/contributing/submitting-patches.rst

 - A patch should make one logical change.
 Don't make multiple, logically unconnected changes to disparate subsystems in a single patch.

 - A patch that adds or removes user-visible features should also update the appropriate user documentation or manpages.
+Consider adding an item to NEWS for nontrivial changes.
 Check "Feature Deprecation Guidelines" section in this document if you intend to remove user-visible feature.

 Testing is also important:

-- A patch that modifies existing code should be tested with ``make check`` before submission.
-Refer to the `install guide`, under "Self-Tests", for more information.
+- Test a patch that modifies existing code with ``make check`` before submission.
+Refer to the "Unit Tests" in :doc:`/topics/testing`, for more information.
+We also encourage running the kernel and userspace system tests.

-- A patch that adds or deletes files should also be tested with ``make distcheck`` before submission.
+- Consider testing a patch that adds or deletes files with ``make distcheck`` before submission.

 - A patch that modifies Linux kernel code should be at least build-tested on various Linux kernel versions before submission.
 I suggest versions 3.10 and whatever the current latest release version is at the time.

-- A patch that modifies the ofproto or vswitchd code should be tested in at least simple cases before submission.

-- A patch that modifies xenserver code should be tested on XenServer before submission.
+- A patch that adds a new feature should add appropriate tests for the feature.
+A bug fix patch should preferably add a test that would fail if the bug recurs.

 If you are using GitHub, then you may utilize the travis-ci.org CI build system by linking your GitHub repository to it.
 This will run some of the above tests automatically when you push changes to your repository.
-See the "Continuous Integration with Travis-CI" in the `install guide` for details on how to set it up.
+See the "Continuous Integration with Travis-CI" in :doc:`/topics/testing` for details on how to set it up.

 Email Subject
 -------------